Wines to Seek Out

 Sandro Fay “Il Glicine” Valtellina Superiore Sassella

 Looking for the perfect first taste of Valtellina Superiore?
 This is it.
-The aromas are wild, eager and peppery, yet on the palate, Valtellina’s easy grace shines.
+The aromas are wild, eager and peppery, yet on the palate, Valtellina's easy grace shines.
 I adore this region and as a result, I adore this wine, because it nicely encapsulates the region's characteristics in the glass, no more so on the whispering finish, which registers like the scent of a passing rainstorm.

 Sandro Fay “Cà Moréi” Valtellina Superiore Valgella